linkerd/website/linkerd.io/content/2/tasks/multicluster.md

 1. Install Linkerd on two clusters with a shared trust anchor.
 1. Prepare the clusters.
 1. Link the clusters.
-1. Install the demo services to the "remote" cluster (`paris`).
+1. Install the demo services to the "target" cluster (`east`).
 1. Explicitly export the demo services, to control visibility.
-1. Split traffic from pods on the first cluster (`london`) so that it appears to be local to the `london` cluster!
+1. Split traffic from pods on the source cluster (`west`) so that it appears to be local to the `west` cluster!
 1. Look into metrics to get visibility into what traffic is travelling between clusters.